MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ### V4

-To fix this in V4, `PositionProvider` has been optimised and renamed to `MPPositionProvider`, to fall in line with other naming conventions.
+To fix this in V4, `PositionProvider` has been optimized and renamed to `MPPositionProvider`, to fall in line with other naming conventions.
 It has been renamed with the MP-prefix and has been heavily trimmed, to only describe the necessary interface for the MapsIndoors SDK to utilize a position provider sufficiently.

 ```java
 public interface MPPositionProvider {